Warby Parker has transformed how people think about buying glasses, but affordable alternatives exist for buying prescription eyeglasses online.

-Bypass expensive, traditional eyeglass retailers with this ultimate guide that reviews 10 options for buying affordable prescription eyeglasses online.
+Bypass expensive, traditional eyeglass retailers and discover unique and affordable alternatives to Warby Parker with this guide, which reviews more than a dozen online options for prescription eyeglasses.
 From Brooklyn-based Classic Specs to Japan’s industry leader JINS to six dollar frames from Zenni Optical, compare startups and small businesses that make it easy for men and women to look sharp for less.

 Introduction: Launched in a garage in Marin County, California in 2003, Zenni Optical was one of the first e-commerce brands to start selling prescription glasses online.
 Founders Tibor Láczay and Julia Zhen bought their own factory in China and focused on selling ultra-affordable eyewear to consumers coming online.
 Today, the company is increasingly focused on fashion lenses and offers hundreds of styles online.

 Cost: Starting at $6.95 including single-vision lenses.

 Try-on at home and return policies: Zenni doesn’t offer a try-on at home option, and only a limited return policy for reasons other than a manufacturing defect.
 From the website: “If you made a mistake during the order, or you just don’t like the glasses, you can return them for a 50% refund (excluding shipping) to the credit or debit card or PayPal account, or for a one-time-use 100% store credit (excluding shipping)”

 Shipping: Starts at $4.95 for U.S. shipping